voxpupuli/puppet-rabbitmq/README.md

 ### Module dependencies

 If running CentOS/RHEL, ensure the epel repo, or another repo containing a suitable Erlang version, is present.
+On Debian systems, puppetlabs/apt is a soft dependency.

 To have a suitable erlang version installed on RedHat and Debian systems, you have to install another puppet module from http://forge.puppetlabs.com/garethr/erlang with: